 I always wondered how to calculate the edible potency.
 After a lot of trial and error, I stopped guessing.
 The Canna School has an edible dosage calculator so you can be more accurate with your potency levels.

 In this blog, we teach you how to make cannabis-infused cooking oil and have a dosage calculator to help improve your knowledge of the oil!
+We also have a comprehensive guide for this in our cannabis cookbook, along with over 130 other edible recipes, you can learn more about our cookbook here!

 Cannabis-Infused Coconut Oil